-29. Monitoring by The Organization\ or Corporate Group\
+29. Monitoring by the Corporate Group\

 - 29.1.
-The Organization\ or the corporate group\ shall consult impacted rights holders\ to monitor their satisfaction with progress towards signed agreements for remedy of harm\ and, after the agreements have been signed, with the implementation of remedy of harm\. - 29.2.
-The Organization\ or the corporate group\ shall assess and monitor the implementation of remedy\ against the indicators in the Remedy Plan until remedy\ has been completed. - 29.3.
-The Organization\ or the corporate group\ shall record the results of monitoring it undertakes, or commissions, in reports that shall be made available to the Third Party Verifier\.
+The corporate group\ shall consult impacted rights holders\ to monitor their satisfaction with progress towards signed agreements for remedy of harm\ and, after the agreements have been signed, with the implementation of remedy of harm\. - 29.2.
+The corporate group\ shall assess and monitor the implementation of remedy\ against the indicators in the Remedy Plan until remedy\ has been completed. - 29.3.
+The corporate group\ shall record the results of monitoring it undertakes, or commissions, in reports that shall be made available to the Third Party Verifier\. - 29.4.

-- 29.4.
 The corporate group\ shall make its monitoring reports available to the Core Dialogue Group\. - 29.5.
 Independent\ monitoring of Policy for Association conformity shall be undertaken.
 Public summaries of monitoring results shall be published annually and full reports made available to the Third Party Verifier\.
-(See Annex 4: Indicators for evaluating Conformity with the Policy for the Association of Organizations with FSC). - 29.6.
-The corporate group\ shall make publicly available\ annual summaries of its progress towards developing the Remedy Plan and implementing remedy of harm\. - 29.7.
+(See Annex 4: Indicators for evaluating Conformity with the Policy for Association). - 29.6.
+The corporate group\ shall make publicly available\ annual summaries of its progress towards developing the Remedy Plan and implementing remedy of harm\.

+29.7.
 An independent\ participatory evaluation of interested stakeholder\ engagement processes and of Core Dialogue Group\ members' satisfaction with remedy\ outcomes shall be undertaken.

-30. Verification of the Initial Implementation Threshold\ or the Association Threshold\
+30. Verification of the Association Threshold\

-30.1.
-The Organization\ or the corporate group\ shall request verification by the Third Party Verifier\ when it concludes that it has met the Initial Implementation Threshold\ or Association Threshold\, as described in the Remedy Plan(s).
-Consideration shall be given to relevant

-- indicators (see 24.2g) and results of monitoring of impacted rights holder\ satisfaction (see 29.1). - 30.2.
-Where the Third Party Verifier\ determines that The Organization\ or corporate group\ has not met the Initial Implementation Threshold\ or the Association Threshold\, the Third Party Verifier\ shall document these non-conformities, detail the deficits and monitor closure of these non-conformities. - 30.3.
-The Organization\ or corporate group\ shall address non-conformities to the satisfaction of the Third Party Verifier\, prior to the Third Party Verifier\ confirming they meet the Initial Implementation Threshold\ or the Association Threshold\. - 30.4.
-The Third Party Verifier\ shall submit reports on the findings of the verification to FSC when The Organization\ or corporate group\ has met the Initial Implementation Threshold\ or the Association Threshold\. - 30.5.
-The Organization\ may proceed to pursue FSC certification after the verification of the Initial Implementation Threshold\.
-(Annex 5: Requirements for Certification Bodies) - 30.6.
-The FSC Dispute Resolution System may be used by stakeholders\ or other parties if they disagree with the findings or decisions of the Third Party Verifier\.

-- 30.7.
-Prior to association\ or ending disassociation\ the corporate group\ shall develop and maintain updated working methodologies for assessment and remedy of harm\, and dialogue processes in place, following experience from implementation of pilot cases and the Remedy Plan. - 30.8.
+- 30.1.
+The corporate group\ shall request verification by the Third Party Verifier\ when it concludes that it has met the Association Threshold\, as described in the Remedy Plan(s).
+Consideration shall be given to relevant indicators (see 24.2g) and results of monitoring of impacted rights holder\ satisfaction (see 29.1). - 30.2.
+Where the Third Party Verifier\ determines that the corporate group\ has not met the Association Threshold\, the Third Party Verifier\ shall document these non-conformities, detail the deficits and monitor closure of these non-conformities. - 30.3.
+The corporate group\ shall address non-conformities to the satisfaction of the Third Party Verifier\, prior to the Third Party Verifier\ confirming they meet the Association Threshold\. - 30.4.
+The Third Party Verifier\ shall submit reports on the findings of the verification to FSC when the corporate group\ has met the Association Threshold\. - 30.5.
+The FSC Dispute Resolution System may be used by stakeholders\ or other parties if they disagree with the findings or decisions of the Third Party Verifier\. - 30.6.
+Prior to association\ or ending disassociation\ the corporate group\ shall develop and maintain updated working methodologies for assessment and remedy of harm\, and dialogue processes in place, following experience from implementation of pilot cases and the Remedy Plan. - 30.7.
 The Third Party Verifier\ shall verify the following items and include them in the report of verification findings (see 30.4): - a.
-Methodologies for assessment and remedy of harm\ and dialogue processes (see 30.7). - b.
-Conformity with Chapter 1 and Chapter 2 of the FSC-PRO-01-004 FSC Remedy Framework.
+Methodologies for assessment and remedy of harm\ and dialogue processes (see 30.6). - b.
+Conformity with Chapter 1 and Chapter 2 of the FSC-PRO-01-004 FSC Remedy Framework. - 30.8.
 After receipt of the reports confirming that the Association Threshold\ and other relevant requirements have been met, a decision to permit association\ or to end disassociation\ of the corporate group\ shall be taken according to FSC-PRO-01-009 Processing FSC Policy for Association Complaints Procedure.

-31. Monitoring after the achievement of the Initial Implementation Threshold\ or the Association Threshold\
+31. Monitoring after the achievement of the Association Threshold\